phocks/devblog/content/2023-11-21-wifi-and-bluetooth-can-coexist.md

 tags = ["wifi", "bluetooth", "arch", "linux", "instructions"]
 +++

-I wonder who decided it might be a good idea to put Bluetooth and WiFi on the same 2.4 gigahertz frequency?
+I wonder who decided it might be a good idea to put Bluetooth and WiFi on the same 2.4 gigahertz spectrum?

 It was relatively easy to enable Bluetooth and connect my wireless headphones in Arch Linux.
 I noticed however that afterwards the Internet would inexplicably slow to a crawl.
-Disconnect and it would be fine again.
-Connect and again virtually nothing.
+Disconnect, and it would be fine again.
+Connect, and again, virtually nothing.

 The easy solution was to connect on the 5 Ghz band.
 It worked.
 No interference.
 And that could have been that.
 But still wanted to know why, and try to fix it.